pixelomer/Celeste-ARM64/README.md

 ## Installation

-**Note:** Read all of the instructions at least once before starting.
+> Read all of the instructions at least once before starting.

-**Warning:** You must follow these instructions in the order they are presented.

 1. Download the Linux version of Celeste [from itch.io](https://mattmakesgames.itch.io/celeste) or [from Epic Games Store](https://www.epicgames.com/store/en-US/p/celeste) to your computer.
 You have to use one of these versions of the game because the Steam version contains DRM.
 2. Download the latest release of Celeste-ARM64 and extract it.